jorge-martinez-gil/sesige/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+# Purpose
+This repository has the code to reproduce the paper:
+Jorge Martinez-Gil: Automatic Design of Semantic Similarity Ensembles Using Grammatical Evolution. [\[arXiv preprint\]](https://arxiv.org/abs/2307.00925), July 2023.

 # Introduction

 Semantic similarity measures are widely used in natural language processing to catalyze various computer-related tasks.
 However, no single semantic similarity measure is the most appropriate for all tasks, and researchers often use ensemble strategies to ensure performance.
 This research work proposes a method for automatically designing semantic similarity ensembles.
 In fact, our proposed method uses grammatical evolution, for the first time, to automatically select and aggregate measures from a pool of candidates to create an ensemble that maximizes correlation to human judgment.